camianderson/VJC-Fitness/README.md

 * Once you have cloned the repo, change into the directory and install the project dependencies, by running `npm install`.
 * Run `npm start` in the terminal, and copy the URL link (`http://localhost:8080/`) to see the HTML page
 * To stop running the server, use Control + C in the terminal.
 (Closing the terminal without stopping the server first could allow the server to continue to run in the background and cause problems.)
+* Clone [this](https://github.com/turingschool-examples/fitlit-api) repo down, change into the directory and install the project dependencies, by running `npm install`.
+* Then run: `npm start` to be able to access the local API server used by the website.
+To stop the local API server from running in your terminal use command + c.
 * And now you're ready to start!

 ### How To Use: <a name="how"></a>